-When Leadership staff have sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with Student Wellbeing Team, teachers, Student Support Services, Assistant Principal, Principal as well as Department of Education and Training specialist staff.
+When the Principal and/or Assistant Principal has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the school staff, Student Support Services, Department of Education and Training specialist staff etc.].

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Karoo Primary School will consider:
+When making a decision about how to respond to bullying behaviour, Lucas Primary School will consider: